 What is a Shopping Cart?

-- Browse products: Customers can freely explore your offerings and add items to their cart as they find things they like.
+- Browse Products: Customers can freely explore your offerings and add items to their cart as they find things they like.

 What are the Benefits of a Shopping Cart in eCommerce?